Car Insurance and Why It Is Important

 Car insurance is for sudden accidental occurrences, not auto maintenance.
 For those of you who feel like you have paid in to your car insurance way more than you will ever get out, consider yourself lucky.
 Claims, especially severe claims are always best avoided.
 Think of car insurance as protection against the unthinkable.
 Car accidents occur every single day.

-Each state mandates its own set of car insurance laws and enforce strict penalties when caught driving without it.
+Each state mandates its own set of car insurance laws and enforces strict penalties when caught driving without it.
 Car insurance laws not only protect you from yourself but from the other drivers on the road.
 Keep your car insurance active at all times, you might be extremely grateful one day for that "useless" policy.